Steinhoff's former CEO rues joint venture with Austrian businessman Seifert

-CAPE TOWN (Reuters) - Steinhoff’s (SNHJ.J) former chief executive Markus Jooste told a parliamentary inquiry his main mistake during his tenure as the retailer battled an accounting scandal was agreeing to a joint venture with Austrian businessman Andreas Seifert.
+CAPE TOWN, Sept 5 (Reuters) - Steinhoff’s former chief executive Markus Jooste told a parliamentary inquiry his main mistake during his tenure as the retailer battled an accounting scandal was agreeing to a joint venture with Austrian businessman Andreas Seifert.

 Jooste said in his testimony that Steinhoff probably grew too quickly.